News - Title Research

 Escheatment case study

 Title Research successfully claimed escheated funds from a Keurig Dr Pepper shareholding within 6 months.
 The Keurig Dr Pepper shares were held as part of a UK estate, despite this being a US company.
-In addition, our team realised that Keurig Dr Pepper did not exist in 2003, and the Deceased had died prior to this.
+In addition, our team realised that Keurig Dr Pepper did not exist in 2003, and the deceased had died prior to this.

 Watch the video below to learn what happened and how these shares came to be escheated.